 Her strong painterly style has been influenced by study with the American figurative painter Leon Golub (1922-2004), who was a pioneer in the commentary of mass media and political unrest in the early 20th century.
 Often creating powerful images of social relevance, Leon Golub's unique style produced evocative images that are reminiscent in Julie's work.
 She is more interested in making visual statements with her art than recreating a place in a more representational way.

-Julie is a signature member of the Pastel Society of America (PSA).
+Julie is a signature member of the Pastel Society of America (PSA) and has achieved Master Circle status in The International Association of Pastel Societies.
 She is the recipient of many national awards and is regularly requested as a judge at both local and national venues.

 Her career in exhibitions spans many years and includes museums, art galleries, and art organizations.
 In 2013, Julie was invited to exhibit at Drumthwacket, the Governor's mansion in Princeton, New Jersey, after being selected as one of twelve artists in the state to represent the New Jersey landscape.